 Donors should always contact the Foundation if they are considering giving a gift through a retirement plan.
 The donor may wish to restrict how the funds are used by designating certain departments or programs as recipients of the gift.
 A Foundation representative can work with the donor to ensure the gift is used as the donor wishes.
 Because you retain possession of the assets and all income during your lifetime there is no income tax deduction, however the assets will pass outside probate avoiding any estate tax.

-This is only one example of how a retirement account can be used to fund a gift to benefit MSSU.
+There are many examples of how a retirement account can be used to fund a gift to benefit MSSU.
 In all cases, donors should consult their attorney, accountant, or estate planner when considering gift giving.